-Belgium and Japan
+Belgium

-I was a resident of [insert the name of the country under whose treaty you claim the exemption] on the date of my arrival in the United States.
+- I was a resident of Belgium on the date of my arrival in the United States.
 I am not a U.S. citizen.
-I have not been lawfully accorded the privilege of residing permanently in the United States as an immigrant.
+I have not been lawfully accorded the privilege of residing permanently in the United States as an immigrant. - 2.
 I have accepted an invitation by the U.S. government, or by a university or other recognized educational institution in the United States, to come to the United States for the purpose of teaching or engaging in research at [insert the name of the educational institution], which is a recognized educational institution.
-I will receive compensation for my teaching or research activities.

-The teaching or research compensation received during the entire tax year (or during the portion of the year from) qualifies for exemption from withholding of federal tax under the tax treaty between the United States and [insert the name of the country under whose treaty you exemption].
-I have not previously claimed an income tax exemption under this treaty for income received as a teacher, researcher, or student before the date of my arrival in the United

-Any research I perform will be undertaken in the public interest and not primarily for the private benefit of a specific person or persons.

-I arrived in the United States on [insert the date of your last arrival in the United States before beginning the teaching or research services for which the exemption is claimed].
+I will receive compensation for my teaching or research activities. - 3.
+The teaching or research compensation received during the entire tax year (or during the portion of the year from ) qualifies to for exemption from withholding of federal tax under the tax treaty between the United States and Belgium.
+I have not previously claimed an income tax exemption under this treaty for income received as a teacher, researcher, or student before the date of my arrival in the United States. - Any research I perform will be undertaken in the public interest and not primarily for the private benefit of a specific person or persons. - I arrived in the United States on [insert the date of your last arrival in the United States before beginning the teaching or research services for which the exemption is claimed].
 The treaty exemption is available only for compensation received during a period of two years beginning on that date.